-The project on lesbian, gay, bisexual, transgender (transsexuals, transvestites, and drag queens), and intersex (LGBTI) persons employs analysis and advocacy in order to overcome violations of human rights violations and international humanitarian law from a gender-based perspective, specifically sexual orientation [and] gender identity (whether real or perceived).
+The project on lesbian, gay, bisexual, trans, and intersex (LGBTI) persons employs analysis and advocacy in order to overcome violations of human rights and international humanitarian law from a gender-based perspective, specifically sexual orientation [and] gender identity (whether real or perceived).
 While we have opted to strategically use the LGBTI category that is widely accepted in the international human rights sphere, we are conscious that these violations in Latin America transcend these categories.
 An intersectional analysis of such violence demonstrates the complexities of LGBTI categories, for example, when dealing with campesinos, Afro-descendants, indigenous people, persons with disabilities, etc., in which it is necessary for a critical approximation of what we understand as “LBGTI.”

-We seek to promote the strategic use of the law to overcome human rights violations, from capacity-building on how to use legal tools available to our counterparts to generating strategies for coordinating on legal advocacy.
-This strategy is approached from two perspectives: at the internal level, by promoting the use of effective strategies for strategic litigation, whether through training processes or by directly coordinating legal strategies, and at the international level, by promoting the use of legal tools available in both the Inter-American System of Human Rights and Universal System for the Protection of Human Rights.
+We promote the strategic use of the law to overcome human rights violations by providing technical capacity on how to use legal tools available to our counterparts to generate strategies for coordination on legal advocacy.
+This strategy is approached two-fold; at the internal level, we promote the use of effective strategies for litigation, either through training processes or through direct coordination of legal strategies, and at the international level, we promote the use of legal resources available at both the Inter-American System of Human Rights and the Universal System for the Protection of Human Rights.

 Our counterparts have information, on-the-ground experience, knowledge of local problems, and possible solutions to which we must listen.
 In this sense, our advocacy strategy is developed in the domestic and international spheres through training processes in which we provide technical training to our counterparts on influencing national and international policies.
 In the domestic sphere, we promote the heightened visibility of our counterparts to ensure they are heard as relevant local public policies are developed or legal transformations occur.
 In the international sphere, we promote the use of technical spaces provided by the Inter-American Commission on Human Rights and diverse bodies of the United Nations System to increase the visibility of denunciations, bulletins, and/or reports on the state of human rights.